robmcmullen/asmgen/README.rst

 Abstract
 ========

-Quicksprite - sprite compiler and related utilities for Apple ][ hi-res and Atari 8-bit software sprites
+AsmGen - code generator for sprites, fonts, and images for Apple ][ hi-res and Atari 8-bit computers

 This program creates 6502 (or 65c02) code that draws sprites using unrolled loops for each shifted shape.
 By removing data shifts, image lookups, and loops